Team-Spyderover/Final_Project_Report/Project_Code.md

 }
 ```

+To select where toggle firing should be kept should be slected very carefully.
+Since the application of this feature is such, there are many interdependent functions present. in one of the implementations, the placement of firing function cause the oled display to hang indefinitely and subsequently the processor.
+Thus, care should be taken while working with tflmicro library.

 ### Offloading to PIO

 The incoming_signal toggle coming from PICO4ML board is a blocking statement for the functionality of our RP2040 QtPy which controls the RC circuitry of the remote control.
 Thus, to free up the processor, this control signal is fetched through PIO instead of the normal GPIO and directly used in the program.